temet.util

 codeBHValsToFeedbackMode(bh_mass, bh_mdot, bh_mdot_bondi, bh_mdot_edd)

-Return the feedback mode (0 = low/kinetic, 1 = high/quasar) of the black hole, based on its mass and accretion rate.
+Return the feedback mode (0 = low/kinetic, 1 = high/quasar) of the BH, based on its mass and mdot.

 codeBHMassMdotToInstantaneousEnergy(bh_mass, bh_mdot, bh_density, bh_mdot_bondi, bh_mdot_edd)